Second MP loses Labour whip over membership of WhatsApp group

 A second MP has lost the Labour whip over his membership of a WhatsApp group containing offensive comments, after a minister was sacked following messages he sent to the chat.

-Oliver Ryan, who was elected to represent the Burnley constituency last summer, had been under investigation over his involvement in the chat and was due to meet the chief whip on Monday.
+Oliver Ryan, who was elected to his Burnley seat last summer, had been under investigation over his involvement in the chat and was due to meet the chief whip on Monday.

 It comes after former health minister Andrew Gwynne apologised for “badly misjudged” remarks he made in the group, as he left the Government and was suspended from the party at the weekend.